 Overview

 Starting in Quito, Ecuador, a city high in the Andes, you will explore the challenges of one of the most biodiverse countries in the world while learning from faculty, guest lecturers, and experts in the field.
 Study ecological impacts, forest regeneration, sustainable land practices, and conservation on excursion to northern Ecuador’s patchwork of cloud forests.
-Excursions may also include trips to the coast.
+Excursions may also include trips to the Amazon.

 Career Paths